 Let’s say that maybe you’re trying to target people in Georgia and North Carolina, but you’re concerned that maybe someone else is calling from Chicago and you don’t want them to be concerned that they’re calling the wrong location if they see a Georgia area code.
 What you can do is, as it states here, you can have a toll-free number as sort of like a safety net, so that just in case, if there’s no matching area code, because you can’t predict everything and maybe you don’t want an area code for every state, that could get expensive, you can have, you know, a failsafe way of having a local, or…sorry, a toll-free number.

-And again, it’s just a really great way to trace back where your customers are coming from, what the buyer’s journey looked like.
-And beyond that, as Zack mentioned, the customization piece is really, really important.
+Again, it’s just a really great way to trace back where your customers are coming from, what the buyer’s journey looked like.
+Beyond that, as Zack mentioned, the customization piece is really, really important.
 There’s, you know, tons of statistics out there, but things like, for example, 86% of people are going to feel more comfortable and more inclined to call a business if they recognize that area code.

 You have total control as far as how localized you appear, or how, you know, globally, you appear based on how you configure your Local Swap.
 So, again, really easy to do that.
 Okay, so you guys have been sending a lot of questions.
 I’m going to take this time now to see if anyone else has any more and we can sort of talk through these.

 I know Zack’s been answering some people, but we’ll give you all a few more minutes to ask any additional questions, and then I’ll go ahead and launch one more poll.
 Hopefully, I can figure out how to do this.
 User error.